isabella232/airavata-docs/Airavata-Installation.md

 			- To create a vitrual-host <pre><code>rabbitmqctl add_vhost messaging</code></pre>
 			- Provide permission to created username; 'airavata'  to the created vhost <pre><code>rabbitmqctl set_permissions -p messaging airavata ".*" ".*" ".*”</code></pre>
 			- Uncomment rabbitmq.broker.url=amqp://airavata:airavata@localhost:5672/messaging.
-			- If you need to stop RabbitMQ use <pre><code>rabbitmqctl stop</code></pre>
-			  If the RabbitMQ server stopped then the above user creation, vhost cretion and permission granting commmands need to run again after restarting the servers.
 11. Download and install Zookeeper.
 Use <a href="http://www.us.apache.org/dist/zookeeper/zookeeper-3.4.8/" target="_blank">Download Zookeeper</a> <br> You can download and install Zookeeper in the above created local folder; LocalAiravata
 12. Start Zookeeper
     - Copy the sample config file to zoo.cfg:  cp conf/zoo_sample.cfg conf/zoo.cfg